-With a custom door mirror, it’s important to be careful in choosing the size of the glass to ensure the finished results look fantastic.
-This last thing you want to do is invest in a beautiful door sized mirror that doesn’t look quite right once it’s mounted on the door.
+With a custom door mirror, it’s important to be careful in choosing the size of the glass.
+To ensure the finished results look fantastic.
+This last thing you want to do invest in a beautiful door-sized mirror that doesn’t look quite right once it’s mounted on the door.

 It’s important to have precise dimensions taken and to have your space evaluated to determine what dimensions and weight your custom door glass should be.
 When Economy Glass professionals work on a custom glass project, we always visit the site to take laser measurements.

-That way we know we have accurate, to the millimetre measurements of the door, as well as the size of the access space and relevant dimensions of the room.
+That way we know we have accurate, millimeter measurements of the door.
+As well as the size of the access space and relevant dimensions of the room.

-Once the custom door mirror is cut to its exact size, we visit the site again to complete the installation.
-The advantage of relying on professional glaziers to take measurements and to mount the glass is that you don’t have to worry about any issues such as improper installation or using a glass that will, over time, put too much pressure on your doors.
-You’ll also be able to get a perfect fit, with your mirror glass mounted correctly over your door.
+Once the custom door mirror cut to its exact size.
+We visit the site again to complete the installation.
+The advantage of relying on professional glaziers to take measurements.
+And mount the glass is that you don’t have to worry about any issues such as improper installation.
+Or using a glass that will, over time, put too much pressure on your doors.
+You’ll also be able to get a perfect fit.
+With your mirror glass mounted correctly over your door.

 Another consideration is glass quality.
-As with glass shower screens and doors, door mirrors should be of a premium quality.
+As with glass shower screens and doors, door mirrors should be of premium quality.
 This is because door mirrors are subject to more wear and tear than most wall mirrors.
-They’re going to be moved around and more vulnerable to impact.
+They’re going to move around.
+And more vulnerable to impact.
 So they’ve got to be strong.

 A custom door mirror, when cut, finished, and installed properly, is always a welcome addition to the home.
 Glass adds space and depth, as well as tremendous beauty to a space.
 In the case of door mirrors, you can also enjoy the functionality of having a large enough mirror to check your appearance.
 Positioned in such a way to become an aesthetic high-point of your home.